How the Predator UAV Works

 Photo courtesy U.S. Air Force

-The battlefield effectiveness of the MQ-1 has been tested in several recent conflicts, including those in Afghanistan, Bosnia, Kosovo, Iraq, and Yemen.
+The battlefield effectiveness of the MQ-1 was tested in several conflicts, including those in Afghanistan, Bosnia, Kosovo, Iraq and Yemen.

 Advertisement